Leonardo Valencia: Universidad de Chile (loan)

 On 9 July 2015 Valencia returned to Universidad de Chile, this time on a one-year loan deal until the end of the 2015–16 season.

 Botafogo

 On 11 July 2017 Valencia officially signed with Brazilian Série A club Botafogo a three-year contract.

 Colo Colo

 On 23 December 2019, it was announced that Valencia signed for Chilean club Colo Colo.

+Audax Italiano

+Valencia signed with Audax Italiano for the 2025 season.

 International career

 Valencia got his first call up to the senior Chile side for 2018 FIFA World Cup qualifiers against Ecuador and Peru in October 2016.

 On 13 June 2017 Valencia scored his first international goal for Chile in a Friendly against Romania at Cluj Arena.